cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 ```

 ---
+In JavaScript, strings that represent valid numeric literals in the language can be safely
+converted to equivalent numbers or parsed into a valid integers.
+Do you want to recognize these string values as valid ranks?

+To find out what these strings are, you can ask AI
+> What kinds of string values would make `Number(rank)` evaluate to `2` in JS?

+> What kinds of string values would make `parseInt(rank, 10)` evaluate to `2` in JS?

+---

 Can you think of a better way to ensure that a card’s rank matches exactly one of the nine allowed whole numbers?